Aishwaryahosamani/M2-EmbSYS/Project/README.md

  # Applications

-  1.This system is applicable whever parking is possible
+  1.This system is applicable wherever parking is possible

   2.In Airports when the passengers need to park their car.